 Trader charged for alleged conditional selling

-A corner bakery owner has been charged by the Fijian Competition and Consumer Commissioner for conditional selling.
+A corner bakery owner has been charged by the Fijian Competition and Consumer Commission for conditional selling.

 FCCC chief executive Joel Abraham, who led the ground team responding to the complaint, said this was a breach of the FCCC Act and the trader was charged accordingly.